-- Section 1.
-Chapter 656 of NAC is hereby amended by adding thereto the provisions set forth as sections 2 to 6, inclusive, of this regulation. - Sec.
+Section 1.
+Chapter 656 of NAC is hereby amended by adding thereto the provisions set forth as sections 2 to 6, inclusive, of this regulation.

+Sec.
 2. 1.
-If the certificate of a designated representative of a court reporting firm has been suspended or revoked by the Board for any reason or if the license of a firm has been suspended or revoked by the Board due to the acts or omissions of a non-certified designated representative of the court reporting firm, the firm shall not conduct business, unless the designated representative of the court reporting firm who caused the certificate or license to be suspended or revoked, as applicable, is severed from the firm. - 2.
-A designated representative of a court reporting firm who caused a certificate or license to be suspended or revoked as described in subsection 1 may resume his or her connection and activities with, or otherwise be reengaged by, the firm upon the reinstatement of the certificate of the designated representative of the court reporting firm or license of the firm, as applicable. - 3.
-As used in this section: - (a) "Non-certified designated representative of the court reporting firm" means a designated representative of a court reporting firm who passed the examination described in NAC 656.261. - (b) "Severed from the firm" means: - (1) Terminating the interest of the designated representative of the court reporting firm; and
+If the certificate of the designated representative of a court reporting firm has been suspended or revoked by the Board for any reason or if the license of a court reporting firm has been suspended or revoked by the Board due to the acts or omissions of the noncertified designated representative of the court reporting firm, the court reporting firm shall not conduct business, unless the designated representative of the court reporting firm who caused the certificate or license to be suspended or revoked, as applicable, is severed from the court reporting firm.

+2. The designated representative of a court reporting firm who caused a certificate or license to be suspended or revoked as described in subsection 1 may resume his or her connection and activities with, or be otherwise reengaged by, the court reporting firm upon the reinstatement of the certificate of the designated representative of the court reporting firm or the license of the court reporting firm, as applicable.

+3. As used in this section:

+(a) "Non-certified designated representative of the court reporting firm" means a designated representative of a court reporting firm who has passed the examination described in NAC 656.261 and has been appointed as the designated representative of a court reporting firm.